ObamaPhony/docs/project-overview.md

 Description
 -----------

-### 1 sentence / Flashy
+### Tagline / Intro

 Generate a speech about a topic in the style of Obama.

 ### Long

+The project's aim is to generate a unique (though perhaps questionably original) speech using a corpus of speeches by a specific speaker.
+We began with the idea to use Barack Obama, but any speaker could be used, providing you have a large enough collection of correctly-formatted speeches.

-Generates a speech about chosen words in the style of a chosen speaker using paragraphs from their previous speeches.
+Generates a speech about chosen topic words using paragraphs from their previous speeches.

 Parts